Top 7 WordPress Security Scams and How to Avoid Them!

 How to Avoid Phishing Scams:

-3. Use Two-Factor Authentication (2FA): Implementing 2FA adds an extra layer of security.
-Even if your credentials are compromised, an additional verification step is required to access your account.
+• Enable Two-Factor Authentication (2FA): This provides one more check of security.
+Even if your credentials have been compromised, it takes an extra factor to access account.

 Malware and Ransomware Attacks: How They Work?

-3. Infection Vectors: Malware and ransomware can spread through vulnerabilities in your WordPress installation, outdated plugins, or weak passwords.
+• Infection Vectors: Malware and ransomware gets propagated via your vulnerable WordPress installation; outdated plugins / themes or weak passwords.

 Also Read: Top 7 SEO Tricks for WordPress Blogs You Need to Know